-The ski resorts would be responsible for managing the increased visitation.
+The ski resorts would be responsible for managing the increased visitation through either operational changes or resort upgrades as necessary.
 The National Ski Area Permit Act of 1986, as amended by the Ski Area Recreational Opportunity Enhancement Act of 2011 (16 United States Code Section 497b), directs the U.S. Secretary of Agriculture to permit acreage sufficient and appropriate to accommodate a permittee's needs for ski operations and appropriate ancillary facilities, as determined by the Secretary, and does not explicitly direct the Secretary to set visitor capacity limits for the permitted acreage.
 Managing visitors' experience and safety is the responsibility of each individual ski area.
 This management is reflected in a ski area's master development plan, which is required by the standard Forest Service Ski Area Term Special Use Permit, and its operating plan, which outlines the ski area's responsibilities for protecting public health, safety, and the environment and for ensuring delivery of high-quality services.
 Additionally, the ski resort permits require the resorts to provide appropriate infrastructure to accommodate skiers.

-Representatives with the ski resorts were uncertain how additional skiers would change ski resort operations.
-With the potential for about 1,141 additional skiers at each ski resort, the resorts might want to increase ski lift capacity to maintain the skier experience and reduce lift lines, or add other infrastructure at larger base facilities.
-Increasing lift capacity could include replacing existing ski lifts with higher-capacity ski lifts or new ski lifts.
+Representatives with the ski resorts were uncertain how additional skiers would change ski resort operations or require any changes to their master plans.
+With the potential for about 1,141 additional skiers at each ski resort, the resorts might change their operations such as limiting skiers by increasing the cost of tickets or limiting ticket sales or might want to increase ski lift capacity to maintain the skier experience and reduce lift lines, or add other infrastructure at larger base facilities.
+The ski resorts would decide whether the operational changes or upgrades would be the best approach to maintain the skier experience.
+Resort upgrades such as increasing lift capacity could include replacing existing ski lifts with higher-capacity ski lifts or new ski lifts.
 It is not possible at this time to identify specific improvements, the locations of the improvements, or the timing.
-Any improvements at the resorts have the potential to cause the following impacts:
+Any upgrade improvements at the resorts have the potential to cause the following impacts: